Offset Printing - Creative Design and Print

 Frequently Asked Questions - Offset Printing

-Offset printing transfers ink from etched aluminium plates to rubber blankets, which then press the image onto paper.
-Each colour requires a separate plate.
-The rubber blanket conforms to paper texture for complete ink coverage.
-This indirect method produces sharp images with consistent colour across entire print runs.
+Ink transfers from etched aluminium plates onto rubber blankets, then the blankets press the image onto paper.
+Why the extra step?
+Because that rubber blanket conforms to paper texture, giving you complete ink coverage.
+Each colour gets its own plate.
+The result is sharp, consistent colour across your entire run.